noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 ### Analysis and synthesis

 The music industry is known for its early adoption when it comes to new and novel technology, especially in the hobbyist and home studio space and the growth projections indicate a healthy market environment that has the ability to support new competitors.
 While AI could be a threat to the wider music industry, PA occupies a niche within it that is drawn to products because of their novelty, not necessarily their practicality nor feature set.
-While the price of the HiChord is far from inexpensive, it positions it competitively against other premium product which can cost throusands.
+While the price of the HiChord is far from inexpensive, it positions it competitively against other premium product which can cost thousands.
 This lower price point could attract hobbyists and home studio owners and expand the consumer base for the HiChord.
-Compliance the EU regulations such as RoHS is essential if the HiChord is to enter the region and international trade policies may disrupt the supply of HiChord's, or the components needed to create them
+Compliance the EU regulations such as RoHS is essential if the HiChord is to enter the region and international trade policies may disrupt the import or export of HiChord's, or the components needed to create them.
+While compliance with RoHS and similar regulations is obje

-Stop clones by bui
+Stop clones by building brand loyalty

 By putting emphasis on the advantages of hardware synthesizers and the unique tactile experience of operating the Hi chord

 integrate AI into its products to assist instead of completely taking over the music production process.